m-ashjaei/SEtSim/README.md

-SEtSim ver 2.0
+SEtSim
 ======

 SEtSim (Switched Ethernet Simulator) is a modular simulation tool for switched Ethernet networks.
-Currently, it supports different architectures of the FTT-SE protocol, i.e., single-/multi-master and cluster-based architectures.
-Please download the full folder of SEtSim rev2.0 and read the user manual inside that to get start.
+Currently, two versions of the tool is available to test.
+SEtSim version 2 supports different architecture of the FTT-SE protocol, i.e., single-/multi-master and cluster-based architectures.
+SEtSim version 3 supports the Ethernet AVB protocol for single switch case as well.
+Please download the full folder of SEtSim rev2.0 or rev3.0 and read the user manual inside that to get start.
 In case of any question please contact me at: mohammad.ashjaei@mdh.se.

-Quick Start
+Quick Start for SEtSim ver2.0
 ------
 In order to run the provided example in the SEtSim rev.2.0 folder as a quick start, please open Matlab and open the SEtSim folder through that.
 Then, open the example.mdl which is a Simulink model.
 It contains 3 sub-networks each of which has 3 slave nodes.
 The network setting is assigned in the data\_table.m file.
 Also, 5 number of messages have been defined for this example in the message\_declare.m file.
 The user can run the example model by the "Start simulation" button.